Client Education Library

 General Cost to Treat Cat Vomiting

-The reasons a cat vomit are varied, so the cost depends on the severity of the cause.
+The reasons why cats vomit vary, so the cost depends on the severity of the cause.
 If your cat requires emergency care for vomiting, the costs are likely to be higher than a regular veterinary visit.
 After-hours and emergency services tend to have higher rates due to their availability and breadth of services.

-If your cat is treated for gastroenteritis, this usually means rehydration with intravenous fluids, blood panels, possible X-rays, or an abdominal ultrasound.
-Medications such as antiemetics (to stop vomiting), probiotics (to build gut flora), and antidiarrheals may be administered.
+If your veterinarian treats your cat for gastroenteritis, this usually means rehydration with intravenous fluids, blood panels, possible X-rays, or an abdominal ultrasound.
+Your veterinarian may also administer medications such as antiemetics (to stop vomiting), probiotics (to build gut flora), and antidiarrheals.
 Medication costs range from $10 to $100, with blood panels costing between $100 and $250.
 The more blood tests performed, the higher the costs.

-If your cat has a foreign body lodged in their esophagus or gut, endoscopy or surgery may be required.
-A typical endoscopy costs between $800 and $2,000, while surgery tends to be $1,000 or more.
+If your cat has a foreign body lodged in their esophagus or gut, they may need an endoscopy or surgery.
+A typical endoscopy costs between $800 and $2,000, while surgery tends to cost $1,000 or more.

 Chronic illnesses such as pancreatitis and hyperthyroidism have ongoing costs.
 For example, an acute episode of pancreatitis costs between $400 and $1,500.
 Ongoing testing, exams, and medication for feline thyroid issues range between $600 and $900 per year.